cknd/stackprinter/README.md

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.
 Since it knows where in the code each variable occurs, it's relatively easy to add semantic highlighting.

 The frame inspection routines are independent of any actual string formatting, so it should be fairly straightforward to write other formatter types on top.
-Like, foldable and clickable html pages instead of text logs, with download links for pickled variable contents?
+Like, foldable and clickable html pages, with download links for pickled variable contents?

 # Caveats